My Father's Dragon: Film, TV, or theatrical adaptations

 The book was made into a Japanese animated film, which premiered in 1997.
 It starred the voices of Yu-ki of the pop group TRF as Elmer Elevator and Megumi Hayashibara as Boris the Dragon.

 In 2011, the book was adapted into an American children's stage musical by Travis Tagart.

-In 2018, Netflix announced that the book will be adapted into an animated feature film of the same name by Irish animation studio Cartoon Saloon for November 11, 2022 release.
+In 2018, Netflix announced that the book would be adapted into an animated feature film of the same name by Irish animation studio Cartoon Saloon for November 11, 2022 release.
 Nora Twomey was announced as the director with Meg LeFauve as the film's screenwriter.
 Netflix announced the cast in April 2022 which included Jacob Tremblay as Elmer Elevator and Gaten Matarazzo as Boris the dragon alongside Golshifteh Farahani, Dianne Wiest, Rita Moreno, Chris O'Dowd, Judy Greer, Alan Cumming, Yara Shahidi, Jackie Earle Haley, Mary Kay Place, Leighton Meester, Adam Brody, Charlyne Yi, with Whoopi Goldberg and Ian McShane.

 In 2022, the book was featured as a bedtime story in the HBO series Westworld Season 4, Episode 1 "The Auguries".